Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Introduction

+While in practice, fractional factorial, Latin hypercube, or other space-filling designs are commonly used to mitigate this burden \shortcite{sanchez2020work}, these approaches still face a trade-off: one can capture higher-order interactions and policy synergies, but only {with} substantial computational cost; or reduce the number of runs, but at the {price} of overlooking some of these effects.
+These trade-offs, combined with the spatial correlation across counties, the stochastic variability of epidemic simulation outputs, and the exponentially growing design space, make large-scale simulation modeling particularly challenging.

 Metamodels, or surrogate models, offer a solution by learning statistical mappings from inputs to simulation outputs.
-Once trained, a metamodel can provide rapid predictions and quantify uncertainty for input settings that were not directly simulated, typically through interpolation within the sampled design space, thereby enabling efficient design evaluation and sensitivity analysis.
+Once trained, a metamodel can provide rapid predictions and quantify uncertainty for input {parameter} that were not directly simulated, thereby enabling efficient design evaluation and sensitivity analysis.
 Among various metamodeling techniques, Gaussian process regression (GPR) is widely used because it flexibly captures nonlinear functions and produces calibrated uncertainty estimates \shortcite{rasmussen2006gaussian, forrester2008surrogate, gramacy2020surrogates}.
 The foundational work of \citeNP{kennedy2001bayesian} and subsequent extensions by \citeNP{conti2010bayesian} demonstrate how GPR can emulate expensive computer models while propagating parameter uncertainty.
-In related work, \citeNP{salle2014efficient} show that coupling a nearly orthogonal Latin hypercube design with a GPR provides an efficient surrogate for high-dimensional computational models, enabling accurate sensitivity analysis and exploration of parameter spaces with far fewer simulation runs than conventional Monte-Carlo sampling.

-To improve learning efficiency, metamodeling is often coupled with sequential design.
-Rather than selecting all simulation runs in advance, sequential design adaptively chooses the next points to evaluate based on current model predictions.
-When the metamodel can be trained with relatively few runs, the entire training set may be produced in a single batch without exceeding the simulation budget.
-However, when more runs are required or when simulations are computationally costly, sequential design provides a practical strategy by adaptively selecting the most informative next points to evaluate based on current model predictions.
+To improve learning efficiency, metamodeling is often coupled with sequential design, which adaptively selects the most informative simulation runs based on current model predictions, focusing resources on the most uncertain regions of the input space \shortcite{frazier2018bayesian, wilson2018maximizing, balandat2020botorch}.
+Acquisition functions such as predictive variance, entropy reduction, or expected improvement guide this selection and are particularly useful when the number of input combinations is large or when simulation cost is high \shortcite{fisher2020predicting}.